thr0wn/react-graphql/README.md

 }
 ```

 ## Section 2
 Client, server and a mongo database.

 ### Setup
-#### Fast setup mongodb
+#### Setup mongodb with docker
-Run a container:
+Run a docker container:
 ```bash
 docker run -d -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=nraboy -e MONGO_INITDB_ROOT_PASSWORD=password1234 --name mongodb mongodb/mongodb-community-server:latest
 ```
+Install Mongodb compass and set the connection using the credentials.
 user: nrabooy
 password: password1234

-Install Mongodb compass and set a database called lyrical.

 #### Create a song and a lyric
 Populate the database with a song and a lyric: